Sidsuperkn/ppwc_Sidsuperkn/28-oct-2024/README.md

 ```

 **Explanation**:
-This program computes the absolute difference between two integers provided by the user, referred to as 'x' and 'y'.
-It begins by asking the user to input values for both 'x' and 'y'.
-Next, it evaluates whether 'x' is greater than or equal to 'y'.
-If this is the case, it calculates the difference as 'x - y', storing the result in 'y'.
-Conversely, if 'x' is less than 'y', the program determines the difference as 'y - x' and assigns this value to 'y'.
-In either situation, 'y' will contain the absolute difference between the two integers.
+This program computes the absolute difference between two integers provided by the user, referred to as 'a' and 'b'.
+It begins by asking the user to input values for both 'a' and 'b'.
+Next, it evaluates whether 'a' is greater than or equal to 'b'.
+If this is the case, it calculates the difference as 'a - b', storing the result in 'b'.
+Conversely, if 'a' is less than 'b', the program determines the difference as 'b- a' and assigns this value to 'b'.
+In either situation, 'b' will contain the absolute difference between the two integers.
 The program concludes by displaying this difference, which is guaranteed to be non-negative.

 ---

-# Question 3:  If x is 0 , add 1 to zero count.
-If x is negative, add x to minus sum.
-If x is greater than 0 ,add x to plus sum.
+# Question 3:  If y is 0 , add 1 to zero count.
+If y is negative, add y to minus sum.
+If y is greater than 0 ,add y to plus sum.

 ## Answer: